Road signs in Wales: Bilingual signing

 Bilingual signs in Wales were permitted by special authorisation after 1965.
 In 1972 the Bowen Committee recommended that they should be provided systematically throughout Wales.
 Throughout Wales, instructions for drivers appear on the road itself.
 One of the most common painted instructions is araf – slow.

 Controversies and campaigns

 The Welsh-language pressure group Cymdeithas yr Iaith Gymraeg have been campaigning for a number of years with the Ble mae'r Gymraeg?
-(Where's the Welsh?) scheme, which campaigns for all road signs in Wales to display both Welsh and English information on public information signs.
+(Where's the Welsh?) scheme, which campaigns both Welsh and English information on public information signs.
 The campaign is most noted for its placement of stickers with the group's logo, a dragon's tongue, on signposts that are written only in English.

 In an overwhelmingly English-speaking area of Monmouthshire, bilingual village name signs at Rockfield and Cross Ash were removed in 2011 after complaints from local residents, as the given Welsh names are neither in common usage by Welsh speakers nor close derivatives of the English names.